sasadangelo/docker-tutorials/hello-world/README.md

 # Your first "Hello World!"
 Docker application

-This tutorial shows how to create your first "Hello World" Docker application.
-The application is a Nginx web server that listen on 80 port and when you connect with to it with the browser the "Hello World!" string will appear.
+This tutorial shows how to create your first Docker "Hello World" application.
+The application is a Nginx web server that listens on 80 port and when you connect to it with your browser the "Hello World!" message will appear.
 For more details, read this [article](http://code4projects.altervista.org/getting-started-with-docker/).

 ## Run the demo